yingtonw/Stats170B/README.md

 5. data_cleaning.ipynb

 A Jupyter Notebook file to clean the raw data sets.
 We deleted comments which are less than 10 words and delete the similar comments.
+Use SampleRedditComments.csv (The real Reddit Comment table is much larger)

 6. data_cleaning.html